matbcvo/laravel-token-auth/README.md

 # Laravel Token Auth

 A lightweight package that simplifies API token management in your Laravel applications.
-It provides artisan commands and middleware support to create, manage, and authenticate API tokens efficiently.
+It provides Artisan commands and middleware support to create, manage, and authenticate API tokens efficiently.

 ## Features